 For fans of the Super Smash Bros. series that want to give another platform fighter a shot, Brawlhalla is a similar game with a whimsical art style and a rotating cast of lovable characters.
 The goal of each match is clear: Knock your opponent off the map, either off the platform or into the atmosphere, to claim victory.
 Any strategies and habits learned over on Super Smash Bros. will come in handy here — the same combination of tactful dodges, light attacks, and power hits will land you on top.

 Each week, a batch of six fighters are playable without spending any money.
 Or, if you find a favorite fighter to main or want to try them out all at once, you can pay $20 to gain access to all 40-plus characters.
-Brawlhalla is completely cross-platform, too, so you can battle it out with friends who have also snagged the game for free on Switch, PS4, or Xbox One.
+Brawlhalla is a completely cross-platform game, too, so you can battle it out with friends who have also snagged the game for free on Switch, PS4, or Xbox One.

-The final entry in Valve’s popular Counter-Strike series, CS: GO is a free-to-play first-person shooter that pits teams of terrorists and counter-terrorists against each other in a series of objective-based matches.
+The latest entry in Valve’s popular Counter-Strike series, CS: GO is a free-to-play first-person shooter that pits teams of terrorists and counter-terrorists against each other in a series of objective-based matches.
 Terrorists are typically tasked with either planting a bomb or defending hostages, while the counter-terrorists have to defend bombsites (and defuse bombs if they fail) or rescue the captives.
 CS: GO has nine main game modes for both competitive and casual gamers, including Danger Zone, the series’ take on a battle royale mode.

 Despite first being released back in 2012, CS: GO has a very active and loyal fanbase.
 The Counter-Strike series has always been a big player in the competitive gaming scene, so expect some fierce battles with players who have been around for a while — they weren’t exactly happy when the game went free-to-play in 2018.

 Crusader Kings II is a grand strategy game with role-playing game (RPG) elements set in Europe at the close of the Dark Ages.
 Players pick a ruler and make sure his dynasty survives as you play a succession of his descendants through the ages, fighting other lords for territory, investigating treasonous plots, and managing resources.
 When playing as a specific ruler instead of a God-like controller of a civilization, each turn is a bit more personal than a typical historical strategy game.
-You can customize your character’s skills and appearance and control their individual actions — you can get married and have kids, become a warlord, go hunting, etc. There’s so much you can do, and every decision affects the game.
+You can customize your character’s skills and appearance and control their individual actions — you can get married and have kids, become a warlord, go hunting, and more.
+There’s so much you can do, and every decision affects the game.

 Destiny 2 is a sci-fi, open-world, first-person shooter developed by Bungie.
 The game takes place in the distant future, when a conglomerate of alien armies have invaded the solar system and threaten the last vestiges of humanity.
 Players can keep busy in a variety of ways through the story, adventures, and quests, and in competitive multiplayer modes like the Crucible and Trials of Osiris.
 Destiny 2 is a game of serious depth that has only expanded since its launch.
 Whether you’re planning on gearing up solo and finding a team to play with online or jumping in with some friends, it’s a stellar free-to-play shooter.
+We’ve even found the best weapons in Destiny 2 as well as where to find Xur for legendary gear.

 Read the full Destiny 2 review